Introduction

 Data Integration and Interoperability

-Clinical Decision Support End
+Clinical Decision Support Ends

-Audit Trails and Access Logs
+Audit Trail and Access Logging

 Backup and Disaster Recovery